-The STG 4000 series operates in Download mode.
+The real-time stimulus generator STG3008-FA operates in Download mode.

 In Download mode, you can control the STG either by the MC_Stimulus II or by a custom program.
 Stimulus protocols are created in MC_Stimulus II or the custom program; complete protocols are downloaded onto the STG, and can after the download be executed without a computer connection.
-MC_Stimulus II is downward compatible to MC_Stimulus (for controlling the 1000 series), that means, you can load stimulus protocols generated by MC_Stimulus into MC_Stimulus II, but not the other way round.

 Custom applications for the Download mode can be programmed in Matlab, Labview, C/C++, and Visual Basic.
 This documentation refers only to the STG hardware and MC_Stimulus II software.
-For more information on the STG's DLL functions and programming of custom software, please read the separate documentation in https://www.multichannelsystems.com/software/mcsusbnetdll.
+For more information on the STG's DLL functions and programming of custom software, please read the separate documentation of the Documentation folder in the MC_Stimulus II program directory.